-- Today, some Episcopalian congregations in America emphasize beliefs and practices that are considered Catholic
+- Today, some Episcopalian congregations in America emphasize beliefs and practices that are considered Catholic.

-- Other churches are aligned with conservative evangelical theology, some of which embrace charismatic expressions of worship and prayer
+- Other churches are aligned with conservative evangelical theology, some of which embrace charismatic expressions of worship and prayer.

-- Still other Episcopal churches have largely abandoned historic Catholicsm and Protestantism and have adopted liberal and progressive social-political convictions and have less theological focus
+- Still, other Episcopal churches have largely abandoned historical Catholicism and Protestantism and have adopted liberal and progressive social-political convictions and have less theological focus.

 There isn’t a single Methodist denomination.
 It’s more accurate to speak of the “Methodist tradition,” which is comprised of different denominations.
 The largest Methodist denominations are: